-In 2003, Erste Group Bank AG declared its commitment to complying with the rules of the Austrian Code of Corporate Governance (Austrian CCG - see www.corporate-governance.at) with the objective of ensuring responsible and transparent corporate governance.
+Erste Group Bank AG is a stock corporation established according to Austrian law and declare since 2003 its commitment to complying with the rules of the Austrian Code of Corporate Governance (Austrian CCG - see www.corporate-governance.at) with the objective of ensuring responsible and transparent corporate governance.
 In addition, the management board adopted a Statement of Purpose in 2015.
 This statement reaffirms and states in more detail the purpose of Erste Group Bank AG to promote and secure prosperity throughout the region in which Erste Group is active.
 Building on this Statement of Purpose, a Code of Conduct defines binding rules for day-to-day business.
 Erste Group values responsibility, respect and sustainability in pursuing its business activities.
 The Code of Conduct therefore helps to protect the reputation of Erste Group and to strengthen stakeholder confidence.
-The Corporate Governance Report has been prepared in accordance with sections 243c and 267b of the Austrian Commercial Code and Rules 60 et seq. of the Austrian CCG and combines the corporate governance report of Erste Group Bank AG, the parent, and the consolidated corporate governance report in one single report.
+The Corpo-rate Governance Report has been prepared in accordance with sections 243c and 267b of the Austrian Commercial Code and Rules 60 et seq. of the Austrian CCG and combines the corporate governance report of Erste Group Bank AG, the parent, and the consolidated corporate governance report in one single report.
 The management board has also prepared a (consolidated) non-financial report in accordance with sections 243b and 267a of the Austrian Commercial Code, which is released as part of the annual report.

-In the financial year 2018, Erste Group Bank AG complied with all L-Rules (Legal Requirements - mandatory legal norms) and R-Rules (Recommendations - these rules are more similar to recommendations; non-compliance does not need to be disclosed or explained) as well as - with two exceptions - all C-Rules (Complyor-Explain - deviations are permitted but must be explained) of the Austrian CCG.
+In the financial year 2019, Erste Group Bank AG complied with all L-Rules (Legal Requirements - mandatory legal norms) and R-Rules (Recommendations - these rules are more similar to recommendations; non-compliance does not need to be disclosed or explained) as well as - with two exceptions - all C-Rules (Comply-or-Explain - deviations are permitted but must be explained) of the Austrian CCG.
 The two deviations are described and explained below: Pursuant to C-Rule 2 of the Austrian CCG, shares are to be construed in accordance with the principle of one share - one vote, i.e. investors have one vote per share and no right to nominate members to the supervisory board.
 Under Erste Group Bank AG's articles of association (Art.
 15.1), DIE ERSTE österreichische Spar-Casse Privatstiftung is, however, granted the right to nominate up to one third of the members of the supervisory board to be elected by the shareholder meeting as long as it is liable for all present and future liabilities of Erste Group Bank AG in case of its insolvency according to section 92 para 9 of the Austrian Banking Act.
 The Privatstiftung has not exercised this right to date.
 Pursuant to C-Rule 52a of the Austrian CCG, the number of supervisory board members (without employees' representatives) shall be ten at most.
-In 2018, the supervisory board of Erste Group Bank AG comprised eleven members elected by the annual general meeting.
+In 2019, the supervisory board of Erste Group Bank AG comprised until the death of Brian O'Neill, thus until 20 December 2019, thirteen then twelve members elected by the annual general meeting.
 The deviation from C-Rule 52a of the Austrian CCG is due to the size of Erste Group and its market position in seven core markets in Central and Eastern Europe as well as to the fact that the supervisory board of Erste Group Bank AG must perform a multitude of financial market related and prudential review and oversight duties.
 Moreover, the supervisory board must meet various criteria to comply with the diversity requirements.